ansys/pymotorcad/doc/source/user_guide/troubleshooting.rst

    mcApp.set_variable("MessageDisplayState", 2)

-This ensures that no dialogs are shown by Motor-CAD.
+This ensures that no dialogues are shown by Motor-CAD.
-Note that this turns off ‘crucial’ popups e.g. prompts to save data or overwrite data, or dialogs used to reconcile differences in material data between the database and .mot file.
+Note that this turns off ‘crucial’ popups, for example: prompts to save data or overwrite data, or dialogues used to reconcile differences in material data between the database and .mot file.
 In each case the default action is taken.
 This setting persists until Motor-CAD is closed.